-If you've had episodes of depression in the past, you may need to continue to take antidepressants for up to five years or more.
+If you've had episodes of depression in the past, you may need to continue to take antidepressants for up to 5 years or more.

 Antidepressants aren't addictive, but you may get some withdrawal symptoms if you stop taking them suddenly or you miss a dose.

 Selective serotonin reuptake inhibitors (SSRIs)

 If your GP thinks you would benefit from taking an antidepressant, you'll usually be prescribed a modern type called a selective serotonin reuptake inhibitor (SSRI).
 Examples of commonly used SSRI antidepressants are paroxetine (Seroxat), fluoxetine (Prozac) and citalopram (Cipramil).

 They help increase the level of a natural chemical in your brain called serotonin, which is thought to be a "good mood" chemical.

 SSRIs work just as well as older antidepressants and have fewer side effects, although they can cause nausea, headaches, a dry mouth and problems having sex.
 However, these side effects usually improve over time.

 Some SSRIs aren't suitable for children and young people under 18 years of age.
 Research shows that the risk of self-harm and suicidal behaviour may increase if they're taken by under-18s.

 Vortioxetine (Brintellix or Lundbeck) is an SSRI that's recommended by the National Institute for Health and Care Excellence (NICE) for treating severe depression in adults.

 Tricyclic antidepressants (TCAs)